 The walk from Malham village takes forty minutes on a good day, an hour when the path is slick with ice.
 The reward is the view from the top: a limestone pavement of clints and grikes—blocks and fissures—stretching toward the horizon like a ruined city.
 In summer, this area is crowded with hikers.
 In January, I shared it with three other people and a raven that followed me for half a mile, apparently hoping I would die and become lunch.

-Getting there: Malham is 45 minutes from Skipton by bus (the 72 service runs twice daily in winter) or 20 minutes by car.
-The village has a pay-and-display car park (£4 for the day) that fills by 10 AM on weekends but remains half-empty on weekdays in winter.
+Getting there: Malham is 45 minutes from Skipton by bus (the 72 service runs twice daily in winter—departures at 9:15 AM and 2:45 PM from Skipton bus station) or 20 minutes by car.
+The village has a pay-and-display car park on Malham Road (BD23 4DA, £4 for the day) that fills by 10 AM on weekends but remains half-empty on weekdays in winter.

-The Victoria, Malham's pub, dates to the seventeenth century and serves Timothy Taylor's Landlord bitter straight from the cask.
+The Victoria, Malham's pub at BD23 4DA, dates to the seventeenth century and serves Timothy Taylor's Landlord bitter straight from the cask.
 The landlord, David, has worked there for thirty years and knows the weather patterns better than the Met Office.
 Ask him about walking conditions; he'll give you an honest assessment that might save your life.
+A pint of Landlord is £4.20, and the steak and ale pie (£14.95) is the kind of meal that makes you understand why people stayed in this valley for centuries.

 Settle and the Railway That Shouldn't Exist